 • View Security Details on a Group Server .
-56 • Query IDOL Server with Security Information .
-57 • Log Query Security Information .59 http://host:port/action=GetGroups&username=user host The IP address or name of the machine on which the group server is installed.
+60 • Query IDOL Server with Security Information .
+61 • Log Query Security Information .63

 View Security Details on a Group Server

 You can send the following HTTP commands from your Web browser to a group server to view a user's security details: